maxmheinze/exams/README.md

 # exams

+_**Note:** This Readme file was written by generative AI.
+My reasoning was that it would be most comprehensive this way._

 A self-hosted web app for **generating randomized exams** from a question pool and **grading scanned exams** semi-automatically.
 Live at [exams.maxheinze.eu](https://exams.maxheinze.eu).